© 2020 Select Healthy Mind Ltd

 What hours are therapists available?

-Sessions are usually available on an hourly basis from 8:00 a.m. until 20:00 on weekdays.
+Sessions are usually available on an hourly basis from 9:00 a.m.
+Through until 20:00 on Tuesdays to Saturdays.

-Demand is always high for sessions outside of normal working hours.
+Demand is always high for sessions outside of normal working hours (after 5pm and weekends).
 If these are the times that suit you best but there is no slot available, it's advised you take another slot for the short-

 Can I change my appointment slot after my assessment?